Back surgery. It

 outcomes of alleviating and controlling back pain.
 Cox

-Technic satisfies Lynchburg back pain patients seeking relief.
+Technic fulfills Lynchburg back pain patients’ desire for

 Palmer Chiropractic Center offers it to their Lynchburg back pain patients